All Out (2022)

 The 2022 All Out was the fourth annual All Out professional wrestling pay-per-view (PPV) event produced by All Elite Wrestling (AEW).
 It took place during Labor Day weekend on September 4, 2022, at the Now Arena in the Chicago suburb of Hoffman Estates, Illinois.
-It was the first event to feature the AEW World Trios Championship.

 Fifteen matches were contested at the event, including four on the Zero Hour pre-show.
 In the main event, CM Punk defeated Jon Moxley to win the AEW World Championship for a second time.
 In other prominent matches, Chris Jericho defeated Bryan Danielson, The Elite (Kenny Omega, Matt Jackson, and Nick Jackson) defeated "Hangman" Adam Page and The Dark Order (Alex Reynolds and John Silver) to win the inaugural AEW World Trios Championship, and in the opening bout, MJF made a surprise return as the disguised "joker" entrant and won the Casino Ladder match.
+It was the first event to feature the AEW World Trios Championship.

-All Out received mixed reviews from critics.
-The event was also infamous for its post-show media scrum, which saw CM Punk insult and berate several fellow wrestlers, leading to a legitimate backstage fight between Punk, The Elite, and Ace Steel.
-All involved were suspended, with Steel eventually being released; three days after All Out, Punk and The Elite were all stripped of their respective championships.
+The event became infamous for an incident which occurred during the post-show media scrum, where CM Punk insulted and berated several wrestlers, leading to a legitimate backstage fight between Punk, The Elite, and backstage producer Ace Steel.
+Steel was released and the other four were suspended, along with four other wrestlers involved in the fight; Punk and The Elite were all stripped of their respective championships.
+All parties involved eventually returned to AEW within ten months after the incident, although Punk would be terminated on September 2, 2023—almost a year to the date of All Out–following a similar incident at All In with Steel released shortly after.

 Production

 Background

-All Out is a pay-per-view (PPV) held annually during Labor Day weekend by All Elite Wrestling (AEW) since 2019.
-It is one of AEW's "Big Four" PPVs, which also includes Double or Nothing, Full Gear, and Revolution, their four biggest shows produced quarterly (excluding events run with other companies such as NJPW).
+All Out is a professional wrestling pay-per-view (PPV) event held annually during Labor Day weekend by All Elite Wrestling (AEW) since 2019.
+It is one of AEW's "Big Four" PPVs, which also includes Double or Nothing, Full Gear, and Revolution, their four biggest domestic shows produced quarterly.
 On July 13, 2022, AEW announced that the fourth All Out event would take place on September 4 at the Now Arena in the Chicago suburb of Hoffman Estates, Illinois.
 Additionally as part of All Out week, both of AEW's weekly television programs, Wednesday Night Dynamite and Friday Night Rampage, aired live from the same arena on August 31 and September 2, respectively.
 Tickets for all three events went on sale on July 15 with bundle packages available.
 There was also a fanfest on Saturday, September 3 at the Renaissance Schaumburg Convention Center.
 All Out itself was preceded by a one-hour pre-show called Zero Hour, which aired for free on AEW's social media platforms.